odhinto/dsc-phase-1-project-v3/README.md

 Data Understanding will prescribe subsequent steps.
 Simple cleaning procedures e.g. capitalization will be done on the spot (immediately a need is observed) to ensure they are not forgotten.
 Complex cleaning procedures will be done in the **Data Cleaning** subsection

-**Initializing Relevant Libraries**

-First, we initialize common libraries we project to utilize in this exercise
+First, we initialize common libraries we project to utilize in this exercise:

-#Import libraries i'm likely to use upfront
-import pandas as pd #To create and manipulate pandas dataframes import seaborn as sns #To Facilitate visualizations import matplotlib.pyplot as plt #To facilitate visualizations import numpy as np #To facilitate mathematical calculations from sklearn.preprocessing import LabelEncoder #Use this to encode categorical data
-%matplotlib inline
+*   pandas to create and manipulate dataframes
+*   seaborn to facilitate any requisite visualizations within the notebook
+*   numpy for mathematical calculations
+*   etc

+We then load the dataset and embark on a data understanding exercise